CodeScop/Oge-Mai-Field-Guide/rainaexpeditionresources.md

 - **Sources:** outside game,
   - SurfaceC Battle: Droxa (1800 words for 0-1)
+  - SwampL Battle: Gaiai (1500 words for 1)
+  - Hideout Battle: Grongu (2000 words for 0-1)
   - Hideout Quest: Pushing Back Rebels 2/3 (1)
 - **Sell price:** 25 Coins (… I'm going to depart from my refrain and say "don't sell unless you have completed all side quests and reserve a key for every River Chest plus an additional 20 for buffer".
 I keep selling off extra River Keys and I still end up with 50 River Keys and no Chests.
 Hopefully this changes soon.)
 - **Used for:** outside game